How To Easily Correct Misspelled Bash Commands In Linux

 Have you run a mistyped command something like below?

 $ unme -r bash: unme: command not found

 Did you notice?
 There is a typo in the above command.
 I missed the letter “a” in the “uname” command.

 I have done this kind of silly mistakes a lot.
 Before I know this trick, I used to hit UP arrow to bring up the command and go to the misspelled word in the command, correct the spelling and typos and hit the ENTER key to run that command again.
 But believe me.
 The below trick is yet another way to correct any typos and spelling mistakes in a command you just ran.

 To easily correct the above misspelled command, just run:

 This will replace the characters “nm” with “nam” in the “uname” command.
 Cool, yeah?
-Its not only corrects the typos, but also runs the command.
+This not only corrects the typo, but also runs the command.
 Check the following screenshot.

 Use this trick when you made a typo in a command.
 Please note that it works only in Bash shell.